 If you have been on the internet at all the past few years, you have probably seen the pizza dough made with Greek yogurt and self rising flour.
 I finally decided to try my own version of this.
 Boy, am I a late adopter.
 I chose to make my own self rising flour because it is not an ingredient I tend to keep in my pantry.
 Self rising flour is merely all purpose flour and baking powder in the right proportions.
-I used the ratio on King Arthur Baking’s website.

 This dough was actually pretty good and I will definitely use it again.
 It was very easy to make.
 In my opinion it is more of a flatbread dough than a pizza dough but hey, it works in a pinch.
 It is easy to work with to get it into the shape you want after the dough forms, and it was slightly chewy once cooked.
 I think it would take well to a wide variety of herbs or spices if you wanted to mix them into the dough.

 For one flatbread, I would start with a half teaspoon of whatever seasoning or mix in you decide to use.
 You certainly are not limited to salt only with this dough.
 For this recipe, I chose to add my herbs to the creme fraiche spread on top rather than in the dough itself.